-Pete Carroll says Seahawks ‘are working’ to keep Frank Clark — and other highlights from his Monday press conference
+Seahawks ‘are working’ to keep Frank Clark, and more takeaways from Pete Carroll

-Carroll also gave update on injuries to Sebastian Janikowski, J.R.
-Sweezy, Rashaad Penny and others.
+Coach Pete Carroll also gave update on injuries to Sebastian Janikowski, J.R.
+Sweezy, Rashaad Penny and others in his Monday news conference following the Seahawks' win over the Chiefs.

 If you’ve been worried about the Seahawks being able to keep Frank Clark during a season in which has proven without a shadow of a doubt that he is one of the best pass rushers in the NFL, don’t be.